Nupur0321/Basics-of-R/README.md

 ```
 Exercise 5: Generate two vectors, one being the numbers 1,2,3,...10 and the other being 2,4,6,...20\
 Exercise 6: Using the R help plot these.\
-Exercise 7: Using the R help add a main title, subtitle and label the axes.
+Exercise 7: Using the R help add a main title, subtitle and label the axes\

 #exercise 3
 help.start()